 How to reactivate an inactive Mass real estate license

-To reactivate an inactive Mass real estate license, agents are required to complete the same 12-credit required continuing ed course and to submit a license reactivation form with the current renewal fee to the Board.
-It is that simple.
+To reactivate an inactive Mass real estate license, agents are required to satisfy the same 12-credit education requirement and submit a license reactivation form with the current renewal fee to the Board.